Kid Gavilán: Personal life

 Gavilan's wife, Leonor, gave birth to their daughters, Elena 1950, Victoria 1954, and son Gerardo in 1953.
 After retiring from boxing Gavilán became one of Jehovah's Witnesses and was jailed under the Castro regime for preaching.
 In the 1980s he made a living selling sausages in Chicago.

 Later career and retirement

 From that point until 1958, when he retired, he had a career of ups and downs.
 He lost to Dykes, Jones, Eduardo Lausse, former world champion Tony DeMarco, Vince Martinez and Gaspar Ortega, but he also beat Ortega, Jones and Chico Vejar, among others.
 After losing to Yama Bahama by decision in ten on June 18, 1958, he never fought again, announcing his retirement on September 11 of that year.
 Gavilan was never knocked out in his professional career.
 He had a record of 107 wins, 30 losses and 6 draws, with one no contest and 27 wins by knockout in a career that spanned 143 professional fights.

 Death

-Gavilan died in Miami, Florida of a heart attack at age 77.
+On February 13, 2003, Gavilan died in Miami, Florida of a heart attack at the age of 77.